Pullusb/breakdowner/README.md

 **Breakdown** : `Shift + E`

+`Ctrl` to round percentage value.
+`Shift` to step value by 5.
+or type values directly.

-This Breakdowner standalone script is extracted from [GP toolbox addon](https://gitlab.com/autour-de-minuit/blender/gp_toolbox)
+> Note: This Breakdowner standalone script is extracted from [GP toolbox addon](https://gitlab.com/autour-de-minuit/blender/gp_toolbox)